ebukizy1/Metacrafter-Erc20Token-/README.md

 Placeholder error; not explicitly used in the current implementation.
 Usage
 To use this contract, deploy it to the Ethereum blockchain, providing the desired name and symbol during deployment.
-After deployment, the owner can mint tokens and manage the token supply.
+After deployment, the owner can mint tokens and manage the token supply.# Metacrafter-Erc20Token-